Technical Translation Services and Their Pitfalls

 The profound knowledge acquired in the course of my studies and the subsequent practical work as a translator is permanently updated and completed by regular attendance at further training courses offered by our professional association and other competent institutions.
 The professional competence particularly gained in the field of engineering and law enables experienced professionals like myself to transform even source material drawn up in great haste into texts well adapted to the target group.

 Make a test to find out that the co-operation with a professional partner for your technical documentation can be of value and beneficial to your corporate image.
-Just ask me for a free-of-charge quotation, by transmitting your source text file to me by using the e-mail form.
+Just ask me for a free-of-charge quotation, by transmitting your source text file to me by e-mail.
 It goes without saying that your data and your documents are treated as strictly confidential!